 - System(s): PC, PS3, PS4, Xbox 360, Xbox One

 Grand Theft Auto V returns to the city of Los Santos, and is the first installment of the series to feature more than one central protagonist.
+Grand Theft Auto V is the first entry in the series that allowed for three different playable characters, each with their own unique story.
 Players follow Michael De Santa, Franklin Clinton, and Trevor Phillips as they’re caught up in a life of crime that each of them had sworn they’d left behind.
 The protagonist’s lives quickly become derailed as a result of their heists and increasing involvement with the feds, and players are left with a choice that questions the meaning of loyalty in a world that prioritizes the cycle of violence.

 The Future of Grand Theft Auto

 As of right now, there are only rumors about a potential Grand Theft Auto VI.
+Many gamers are clamoring for the next iteration of perhaps the most iconic game franchise of our time, arguing Rockstar Games should focus their work on it rather than pumping out more clothing options for GTA Online.
 There’s already a lot of debate surrounding the unannounced installment, including speculation about a return to the Vice City setting or the introduction of a female protagonist.
 We at HGG are excited to see where the series takes us next and will be keeping you updated on any news!

 Thank you for reading!
 We hope you enjoyed our list of GTA games.
 Please feel free to leave a comment, and check out some of HGG’s other gaming roundups!